the practical kitchen

 For same-day brioche dinner rolls, do the second rise at room temperature for 45-60 minutes, and then 10-15 minutes in the fridge before baking.
 You may also want to shorten the baking time by 5 minutes, so check on them a bit early just in case.

 During that room temperature rise, you'll see the rolls dramatically double in size and fill out the pan.
-Popping them in the fridge for 10-15 minutes prior to baking helps slow down the yeast activity so they don't get too overzealous in the oven.
+Popping them in the fridge for 10-15 minutes prior to baking slows down the yeast activity so they don't get too overzealous in the oven.

 close up of dinner rolls with three rolls torn off the lower right corner.